Pulkit-Khandelwal/pulkit-khandelwal.github.io/_pages/about.md

   - /about.html
 ---

 I'm a PhD student in the [Penn Image Computing and Science (PICSL)](http://picsl.upenn.edu/) at the University of Pennsylvania under the supervision of [Prof. Paul Yushkevich](https://www.med.upenn.edu/apps/faculty/index.php/g275/p2693923).
-I'm interested in medical image analysis working on image segmentation and registration problems of various anatomical structures to aid image-guided surgery and develop biomarkers for neurdegnerative diseases.
+I'm interested in medical image analysis working on image segmentation and registration problems of various anatomical structures to aid image-guided surgery and develop biomarkers for neurodegenerative diseases.

 I completed my MSc. in computer science in the [Shape Analysis Group](http://www.cim.mcgill.ca/~shape/) at McGill University.
 I was supervised by [Prof. Kaleem Siddiqi](http://www.cim.mcgill.ca/~siddiqi/) and [Prof. Louis Collins](http://nist.mni.mcgill.ca/) at the Montreal Neurological Institute.
 My MSc. thesis was on "Spine Segmentation in Computed Tomography Images using Geometric Flows and Shape Priors".
 See [here](https://escholarship.mcgill.ca/concern/theses/4b29bb21t) or [here](https://www.frontiersin.org/articles/10.3389/fcomp.2021.592296/full).